-The various "sed" instructions after the "make" command removes references to the build directory from the configuration files and replaces them with the install directory.
-This is not mandatory for the remainder of LFS, but may be needed in case a package built later uses Tcl.
+The various "sed" instructions after the "make" command remove references to the build directory from the configuration files and replace them with the install directory.
+This is not mandatory for the remainder of LFS, but may be needed if a package built later uses Tcl.